 The king began annexing pieces of the Papal States, bit by bit, until all that was left was Rome.

 On September 20, 1870, the king’s army forcibly occupied Rome.

-In 1927, the King’s prime minister Benito Mussolini entered into new negotiations with Pope Pius XI (1922 – 1939).
+In 1927, prime minister Benito Mussolini entered into new negotiations with Pope Pius XI.

-On February 11,1929, Italy and the Vatican signed the Lateran pact.
+On February 11 1929, Italy and the Vatican signed the Lateran pact.

 The Holy See acknowledged the legitimacy of the Italian government and its right to the Papal States.

-Italy agreed to recognize the Vatican City as a sovereign nation, independent of Italy, with the pope as its head of state.
+Italy agreed to recognize Vatican City as a sovereign nation, independent of Italy, with the pope as its head of state.

 Italy financially compensated the new city-state with money and property in other parts of Rome, and also provided them with a train station, telephone and telegraph office, radio station, and post office.